 While you should definitely sprinkle photos on every page throughout the site, you should also consider creating a photo gallery page dedicated solely to displaying photos.
 This gives prospects one convenient place to see your building and units from every angle.

-Pro tip: Before you take photos of your units, stage them first — this helps prospects envision themselves living there!
+Pro tip: Before you take photos, stage your units first — this helps prospects envision themselves living there!

 You might not fancy yourself a writer, but blogging is one of the best ways to drive organic traffic to your website.
 Publishing a blog also helps get your building or company’s name out there, strengthening your brand and improving brand recognition overall.